AmericanMedicalAssociation/AMA-style-guide/styleguide/docs/code_conventions.md

 To use columns to control a template or organism's structure, start by adding an element with a `.grid` or `.container-with-grid` class (we'll get to the difference a little later).
 This grid instantiates a flexbox wrapper for descendant elements.

-Then add elements with `.col-width-x` classes, where 'x' should be replace by the number of columns you want the element to span.
+Then add elements with `.col-width-x` classes, where 'x' should be replaced by the number of columns you want the element to span.
 We use a 12 column grid, so for any given `grid` container, make sure that the `col-width-x` numbers add up to a total of 12.

 **Example:**